PERSOL HR DATA BANK in APAC

 In any calendar year, at least 11 gazetted public holidays (inclusive of 5 compulsory public holidays) and other holidays set out in the Holidays Act 1951 as public holidays

-Annual Leave (may differ depending on the number of years of service) (Article 60E)
+Annual Leave (may differ depending on the number of years of service) (Section 60E)

 Less than 2 years: 8 days